TarikHuber/firekit/README.md

 ### Lists and Queries

-We can easely observe lists in the realtime database using the `watchList` and `unwatchList` API calls.
-The same calls are used to observe Firebase queries. `watchList` and `unwatchList` can recieve as parameter a string to a database path or a Firebase reference to that path.
-If you have a simple reference to a path using just the string of the path is the right choice.
+We can easily observe lists in the realtime database using the `watchList` and `unwatchList` API calls.
+The same calls are used to observe Firebase queries. `watchList` and `unwatchList` can receive, as parameters, a string to a database path or a Firebase reference to that path.
+If you have a simple string reference to a path, that is an optimal choice.
 But if you have a Firebase query reference you can send that reference with all its query calls as parameter.

-**IMPORTAND:**: the list will be a Array contained of objects witch have the props `key` and `val` where the `key` is the child key in the list and `val` the value of the child.
+**IMPORTANT:**: the list will be an Array containing objects that have props {`key` and `val`} where the `key` is the child key in the list and `val` the value of that child.
 This is similar to the snapshot you get from a Firebase list `on` event.

 ```js
 import React, { Component } from 'react'